 Participants and their eligible dependents have options available to them for the continuation of coverage of supplemental insurance in the event state employment is terminated.
-Basic information is provided below.
-COBRA administration for supplemental dental and vision can be found in chapter 9 of the Health Insurance Standards, Guidelines and Administration Employer Manual (ET-1118).
 The employer is responsible to notify each eligible insured person of their COBRA continuation rights, for those who were covered based on active employment.
-A Continuation Notice must be issued for each plan under which the participant is enrolled at the time of retirement or involuntary termination (for reasons other than gross misconduct).
+A Continuation Notice must be issued for each plan under which the participant is enrolled at the time of retirement or involuntary termination regardless of whether the former member is eligible to continue coverage.